-South Sudan is the world’s newest country.
+South Sudan is one of the world’s newest countries.
 Following two decades of civil war, South Sudan voted for independence from Sudan, forming a separate country in July 2011.

 Although South Sudan is ranked among the world’s least-developed countries, it has vast natural resources and huge agricultural potential, with more than 90% of the land being suitable for farming.